Top Things to do in Andalucia for 1st Time Visitors

-Jaen is probably the less visited province in comparison of all the others.
+Jaen is probably the less-visited province in comparison to all the others.
 During summer, the town and the entire province can become incredibly hot, that’s why travellers often opt for the beaches of Costa del Sol.

 Jaen is famous for being the home of the coveted Spanish virgin olive oil.
 Once you enter the province of Jaen, you’ll be surrounded only by olive groves for many kilometers.